 Occupants in essential facilities such as hospitals, public services organizations, emergency operations centers, strategic military installations, critical financial institutions, tall buildings, and nuclear power plants, cannot easily evacuate immediately after an earthquake or wait for a detailed safety assessment to reoccupy the facility and resume operations.
-For example, hospitals and medical facilities, in particular, have a profound need to maintain operational status and function in the aftermath of strong earthquakes to allow continued care for current patients and also to receive new patients injured by the disaster [5, 6].
+For example, hospitals and medical facilities, in particular, have a profound need to maintain operational status and function in the aftermath of strong earthquakes to allow continued care for current patients and also to receive new patients injured by the disaster, BORP (2001), ATC-20 (1989).
 Similarly, public services organizations cannot afford unnecessary evacuations following an earthquake as these eventually turn into losses due to downtime and business disruption and even more importantly, the interruption of the very services the public count on in emergencies.
 Also, evacuation of tall and ultra-tall buildings has to be phased and causes extreme distress on stair-going evacuees.

-In earthquake-prone areas the inspections performed by municipalities and mutual aid volunteer inspectors can take several days to weeks to occur after the earthquake [5].
-Funded by the Federal Emergency Management Association (FEMA) and initially deployed by the American Technology Council (ATC) in 1989, ATC-20: Post-Earthquake Safety Evaluation of Buildings Procedures, is the standard of care in the United States and around the world for determining if buildings are safe to occupy after an earthquake [6].
+In earthquake-prone areas the inspections performed by municipalities and mutual aid volunteer inspectors can take several days to weeks to occur after the earthquake, BORP (2001).
+Funded by the Federal Emergency Management Association (FEMA) and initially deployed by the American Technology Council (ATC) in 1989, ATC-20: Post-Earthquake Safety Evaluation of Buildings Procedures, is the standard of care in the United States and around the world for determining if buildings are safe to occupy after an earthquake, ATC-20 (1989).
 The outcome of an ATC-20 evaluation is to placard a building as Red-Unsafe, Yellow-Restricted, or Green-Inspection.
-For smaller, simpler facilities. rapid post-disaster safety assessments are sufficient; however, for essential facilities and larger, more complex buildings, detailed post-earthquake safety assessments are required to determine building safety.
-This is often at the owner's expense [5].
+For smaller, simpler facilities, rapid post-disaster safety assessments are sufficient; however, for essential facilities and larger, more complex buildings, detailed post-earthquake safety assessments are required to determine building safety.
+This is often at the owner's expense, BORP (2001).
 In order to avoid these unnecessary evacuations and minimize expensive downtime, a proactive system solution to rapidly perform detailed and accurate post-earthquake safety assessments of these facilities is needed.

-San Francisco and several other forward-thinking jurisdictions have established the Building Occupancy

-Resumption Program (BORP) that allow contracted engineers to be pre-deputized to perform ATC-20based post-earthquake safety assessment in lieu of official inspectors [5, 6].
+San Francisco and several other forward-thinking jurisdictions have established the Building Occupancy Resumption Program (BORP) that allow contracted engineers to be pre-deputized to perform ATC-20-based post-earthquake safety assessment in lieu of official inspectors, BORP (2001), ATC-20 (1989).

 However, traditional visual-based inspections can impose high costs and inconvenience on building owners and occupants alike.
 For example, physical access to structural members usually requires the removal of non-structural components such as interior partitions and fireproofing.
 Prolonging expensive downtime, limited resources such as qualified inspectors may not be immediately available after a damaging event, especially for dense urban areas.
 To streamline the response process and minimize conservatism, the combination of advanced structural health monitoring system integrated with response planning, empower onsite response teams to more rapidly, more accurately, and more confidently make critical decisions on evacuation and re-entry.
-Over the past decade, this solution has been implemented in several structures, Figure 1, most notably along the US West Coast and in the United Arab Emirates [7, 8, 9, & 101.
+Over the past decade, this solution has been implemented in several structures, Figure 1, most notably along the United States West Coast and in the United Arab Emirates, Skolnik DA et al. (2012), Milutinovic ZV et al. (2013), Skolnik DA et al. (2014), & "Dubai Municipality Survey Department, Bulletin of Dubai Seismic Network" (2014).